 Thai authorities require all travellers to have at least six months validity remaining on their passports.
 You may be refused entry to Thailand, or may not be permitted to board your Thailand-bound flight, if your passport has less than six months validity.

 Long story short - When it comes to Thailand (or any Southeast Asian country for that matter), make sure you play by their entry / exit rules.
-Matters can get *very* nasty otherwise. almost 7 years ago
+Matters can get *very* nasty otherwise. about 7 years ago